Skip to Main Content

 What night vision technologies do you use?

+Here is the breakdown.
 We source Gen 3 image intensifiers, digital night vision, Sony a7S high-ISO cameras, and infrared-sensitive sensors through Atlas Studios and rental houses in Casablanca and Marrakech.
-Equipment selection depends on whether you're filming Barbary macaques in Ifrane or astrophotography in the Merzouga dunes.
+Gear selection depends on whether you're filming Barbary macaques in Ifrane or astrophotography in the Merzouga dunes.

 Can you film Moroccan wildlife in complete darkness?

+Here is what that looks like on the ground.
 Yes.
-With IR illumination we can film in zero-lux conditions without disturbing nocturnal species.
-This is essential for capturing fennec foxes in the Sahara, Barbary macaques in the Middle Atlas cedar forests, and dorcas gazelles in desert reserves.
+With IR lighting we can film in zero-lux conditions without disturbing nocturnal species.
+This is key for capturing fennec foxes in the Sahara, Barbary macaques in the Middle Atlas cedar forests, and dorcas gazelles in desert reserves.

 What's the difference between night vision looks?